IAmRiteshKoushik/bashScripts/README.md

 - Equality is checked by `-eq` and not-equal is checked by `-ne`.
 Rest of the syntax can be found within the file
 - Greater than is by `-gt` and lesser than is `-lt`.
 This is because `>` and `<` and reserved for redirecting outputs.
 - In order to check for files `-f <filename>` and for directories `-d <dirname>`

-Here, we did a little experiment where we checked if htop is available or not.
+- Here, we did a little experiment where we checked if htop is available or not.
 In case it is not available the installation script makes sure that we install it. (install.sh)
+- An alternate way of doing the same would be to use the command `command`.
+Check out installAlt.sh
+- Read the manual page of the `test` command

 ### 5. Exit Codes (exit.sh)
 -